A.T. Charlie Johnson: Professorship at Penn

-Research at Penn
+Research

 Johnson has been a leading researcher at Penn since he began working there in 1994.
-He summarizes his research in his CV, which is available on his website:

-My research interests include transport phenomena (charge, energy, and spin) in nanoscale systems, including carbon nanotubes and graphene, and hybrid nanostructures based on these materials conjugated with proteins, synthetic peptides, and DNA.
-Recent research accomplishments include the Creation of bio-inspired vapor sensors based on carbon nanotube transistors functionalized with mammalian olfactory receptors.
-Crystallographic etching of graphene.
-Large-scale production of very large graphene oxide membranes.
-Demonstration of Feedback Controlled Electromigration, an atomically precise fabrication method for nanogap contacts for molecular electronics (patent pending).
-The invention of a DNA/Nanotube Gas Sensor appropriate for use in an electronic nose system (patent awarded), and quantitative comparison of experiment with all-atom Molecular Dynamics simulation.
-Development of a quantitative theory of Scanning Conductance Microscopy, including a demonstration of direct measurement of the dielectric constant of a polymer nanowire.
-Quantitative characterization of individual defects in a nanotube device.
-First fabrication of air-stable, n-type nanotube field effect transistors.
-Design and demonstration of a nanotube memory cell.
-Discovery and control of the Schottky barriers in carbon nanotube field-effect transistors using Scanning Gate Microscopy.
-First observation of the impurity-induced conversion of a nanotube FET into a nanotube diode, and elucidation of the mechanism.
-Demonstration of 20nm channel nanotube FETs and quantum dots.
-Discovery of 1-dimensional quantized phonon subbands in nanotubes.
-The first production of nanotube-epoxy composite materials for thermal management (patent pending).
-Fabrication of “nanogap” electrical contacts for molecular electronic circuits (patent awarded).
+His research focuses on investigating transport phenomena (including charge, energy, and spin) in nanoscale systems, such as carbon nanotubes and graphene, along with hybrid nanostructures that incorporate proteins, synthetic peptides, and DNA.
+Recent achievements in Johnson's research include the development of bio-inspired vapor sensors utilizing carbon nanotube transistors functionalized with mammalian olfactory receptors, the advancement of crystallographic etching techniques for graphene, and the successful, large-scale production of graphene oxide membranes.
+Johnson has made multiple contributions to the field, including pioneering the concept of feedback-controlled electromigration, an atomically precise fabrication technique for nanogap contacts in molecular electronic.
+Additionally, Johnson has invented a DNA/nanotube gas sensor suitable for electronic nose systems, securing a patent for this innovation.
+Johnson's work has also entailed a rigorous quantitative comparison between experimental data and all-atom Molecular Dynamics simulations.

+Among Johnson's accomplishments is the formulation of a comprehensive theory of Scanning Conductance Microscopy, accompanied by a direct measurement of the dielectric constant of a polymer nanowire.
+Johnson's research extends to the quantitative characterization of individual defects in nanotube devices, the creation of air-stable, n-type nanotube field-effect transistors, and the design and realization of nanotube memory cells.
+Johnson's work includes the exploration and control of Schottky barriers in carbon nanotube field-effect transistors via Scanning Gate Microscopy.
+Johnson has also achieved significant advancements in nanoscale devices, such as fabricating 20nm channel nanotube field-effect transistors and quantum dots.
+He also identified 1-dimensional quantized phonon sub-bands in nanotubes.
+Additionally, Johnson has pioneered the production of nanotube-epoxy composite materials for thermal management.
+Johnson's contributions extend to the development of "nanogap" electrical contacts for molecular electronic circuits, securing a patent for this technology.
 Johnson has received over 25 grants for his research, given 97 talks related to his work, and supervised over 120 students in conducting research.
-He has been an author or co-author on over 140 papers, and received 9 patents.
+He has been an author or co-author on over 140 papers, and has received 9 patents.

-As Director of the Nano/Bio Interface Center at Penn, Johnson oversees all research conducted therein, but is the principal investigator for the Biomolecular Optoelectronic Function project.
+As Director of the Nano/Bio Interface Center at Penn, Johnson oversees all research conducted therein but is the principal investigator for the Biomolecular Optoelectronic Function project.
 This project is aimed at using organic and inorganic nanostructures to control energy transfer between various pieces of nanotechnology.
 One of the goals of the project is to interface biological and nanotechnological structures to create new materials that may have wide-ranging biological and medical applications.
 The team has created a novel approach to fabricating certain nanostructures, which has allowed the research to proceed successfully since it began.